mlswg/mls-protocol/draft-ietf-mls-protocol.md

 KeyPackage objects MUST contain at least two extensions, one of type `capabilities`, and one of type `lifetime`.
-The `capabilities` extension allow MLS session establishment to be safe from downgrade attacks on the parameters described (as discussed in {{group-creation}}), while still only advertising one version / ciphersuite per KeyPackage.
+The `capabilities` extension allows MLS session establishment to be safe from downgrade attacks on the parameters described (as discussed in {{group-creation}}), while still only advertising one version / ciphersuite per KeyPackage.

-As the `KeyPackage` is a structure which is stored in the Ratchet Tree and updated depending on the evolution of this tree, each modification of its content MUST be reflected by a change of its signature.
-This allow other members to control the validity of the KeyPackage at any time and in particular in the case of a newcomer joining the group.
+As the `KeyPackage` is a structure which is stored in the Ratchet Tree and updated depending on the evolution of the tree, each modification of its content MUST be reflected by a change in its signature.
+This allows other members to verify the validity of the KeyPackage at any time, particularly in the case of a newcomer joining the group.

 ## Client Capabilities